hanabi/hanabi.github.io/Reference.md

 - In our group, we do not generally perform *Tempo Clues*, because they do not meet *[Minimum Clue Value Principle](#2-minimum-clue-value-principle)*.
 However, in the following special circumstances, *Tempo Clues* have enough value to justify giving them:
   1. When it gets two or more clued cards to play
   2. When the clued card is "out of order" (meaning that it is impossible for a *Prompt* to get the card played)
+  3. When the card is a 5
-  3. When the clued card was *Chop Moved* and it is now playable
+  4. When the clued card was *Chop Moved* and it is now playable
-  4. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
+  5. When playing the clued card would "unlock" someone's hand (see the section on *Locked Hands* later on)
-  5. When the clue giver is in a situation that requires them to stall (e.g. the player is *Locked*, etc.)
+  6. When the clue giver is in a situation that requires them to stall (e.g. the player is *Locked*, etc.)
 - When a *Tempo Clue* touches multiple cards, the focus is on the left-most card.
   - The exception is if one of the cards was previously *Chop Moved*.
 In that case, the focus is on the left-most *Chop Moved* card.
 - If a *Tempo Clue* touches multiple cards, it typically means that all the touched cards are playable.
 See the *Double Tempo Clue* section below.